CannerCMS/docs.canner.io/docs/schema-layout-tags.md

 import c, {Block} from 'canner-script';
 ```

-The children in `Block` will be put into a Card component.
+The children in `Block` will be insert into a Card component.

 **Preview**